Diop2x/liri-bot/README.md

 Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

 Right now it will run `spotify-this-song` for "I Want it That Way,".

-Feel free to change the text in that document to test out the feature for other commands.

-### Authors

-Grace Park

-### License

-MIT License